Cyber Monday 2019: 100+ best deals and sales to shop

 - It's A 10 Haircare: Take 50% off everything hair care using the code BLACKFRIDAY50.
 Even the Miracle Leave-In Conditioner is included, which is one of our holy-grail hair products, particularly for dry or damaged hair.

+- JackRabbit: Save big on running shoes, recovery gadgets like the Theragun, wearable tech and tons of apparel.

-- Jack Rogers: Get 30% off sitewide with the code CYBER19, with plenty of shoe styles now less than $50, through November 30.
+- Jack Rogers: 30% off sitewide with the code CYBER19, with plenty of shoe styles now less than $50

 - Kate Spade: Use code TGIBF for 40% off everything.